alan-turing-institute/data-safe-haven/docs/source/roles/investigator/data_egress.md

 # Data egress process

 Data Safe Havens are used for doing secure data research.
-Once you have finished working with the data for your project, you'll have to conduct the egress any outputs of your work before the environment is shutdown.
+Once you have finished working with the data for your project, you'll have to conduct the egress of any outputs of your work before the environment is shutdown.

 ## Bringing data out of the environment